New York Construction Accident Lawyer

 Can I Sue My Employer after a Construction Accident?

-In exchange for providing workers’ compensation, employers generally can’t be sued by their employees for injuries sustained on the job.
-However, there are exceptions.
-Even if you are unable to sue your employer, you may be able to sue another party that was responsible for your injury.
+In exchange for providing workers’ compensation, employers generally can’t be sued by their employees for injuries sustained on the job, even if Even if you are unable to sue your employer, you may be able to sue another party that was responsible for your injury.

 We Can Reach Beyond Workers’ Compensation